 We’ve created a useful tool to help you find medical marijuana doctors near you.

-4. Show up for your appointment on time and be prepared for a full examination.
+5. Attend a doctor’s appointment and be prepared for a full examination

 As with any type of appointment, make sure you arrive to your certification appointment 15 minutes early.
 This will allow you to be sure you are there in time for your appointment and to fill out any necessary paperwork.